fluencelabs/docs/docs/stake/bridge_guide/bridge_guide.md

     />
     </div>

-7. If the transaction to withdraw the tokens is successful, you will be redirected to the bridge app and will see the success message:
+7. If the transaction to withdraw the tokens is successful, you will be redirected to the Bridge application and see the success message.
+Otherwise, you will see the transaction reversal error message.

     <div style={{ textAlign: "center" }}>
     <img